PoCInnovation/Workshops/p2p/2.Starton-Smart-Contract/README.md

 - Then, find an call the route to call the `burn` function of your contract to reduce the token supply :fire:
 - Finally, check the balance again too make sure the tokens were destroyed

+## Step 5 - Time for real Solidity
+To further understand how a smart contract works, now we'll dive into a contract similar to the one you created in the previous step.
+Don't worry, you won't have to write it entirely as it would be too long and complicated here.
+TODO: add code
+In the boilerplate code we gave you (you can also find it in the [`src`](./src) folder), you'll find the contract files, but 3 functions were lost:
+`_transfer`, `_mint` and `_burn`.
+Your objective is to reimplement them to have a better understanding of the Solidity syntax.

+> You'll also realize how much effort you're saving by using a Starton template 😉

 ## To go further
 Congratulations, you now have an overview of smart contracts deployment and interaction, simplified with Starton.